ennagrigor/JumperRocket/README.md

 ## Level 3

+The third and final level is the hardest to pass, it consists 20 regular platforms and 3 moving platforms.
+This level also has moving balls that act as enemies to the player.
+The spacing between the platforms is more felt and the player must make more precise moves and think before they jump.
-Level three has even more platforms and they are in different sizes that makes it more difficult to pass.
+In this level the platforms are also in different sizes (some platforms are smaller) so it makes it harder to get to the platform.
+This level also adds one more life towards the end of the platforms to help the player reach the end if they fell.

 <img src="https://github.com/ennagrigor/JumperRocket/blob/master/Photos/Level3.png" width=400>